Tosin-webdev/filterable-shoe-app/README.md

 # filterable-shoe-app

-* This is a website where you which filters different show brands
+* This is a website where you which check different brands of shoes